JanssenProject/jans/jans-fido2/docs/METRICS_WIKI.md

 **Understand, configure, and use the FIDO2 Metrics API for dashboards, monitoring, and reporting.**

 This guide explains everything about FIDO2 metrics: what is tracked, how data is stored and aggregated, how to call the API, and how to interpret the results.
-Whether you are integrating a dashboard, setting up alerts, or troubleshooting, you’ll find the answers here.
+Whether you are integrating a dashboard, setting up alerts, or troubleshooting, you'll find the answers here.

 ---